RHS Growing Guides

 Harvesting

-If the horseradish clump is growing in a raised bed, simply lift what you need with a garden fork.
+To harvest horseradish roots, tip the plant out of its container and remove up to half of the slender white taproots.
+Replant the remaining roots back in the container, using fresh peat-free potting compost.
+If your horseradish plant is growing in the ground, simply lift what you need with a garden fork.
 Harvesting some of the roots annually helps to control the spread of this very vigorous plant.

 Horseradish roots will add a fiery punch to many dishes.
-Simply peel the root and grate it raw into mayonnaise to make an easy horseradish sauce, a traditional favourite with roast beef.
-It can also be used to pep up hearty stews, pasta sauces, salad dressings, dips, mustard and much more.
-It can also be used as a replacement for wasabi.
+Simply peel the root and grate it to make horseradish sauce, or add it to coleslaw, salad dressings and dips.
+It can be used as a replacement for wasabi too.
+Horseradish is best used raw, as it loses much of its flavour when cooked.

 Once grated, horseradish should be used quickly as it will discolour and the flavour may fade.
-But whole roots store well in a cool, dark, frost-free place – bundle them together in a wooden box or tray and cover with damp sand.
-Or store in an airtight container in the fridge for up to several months.
+Whole roots store well in a cool, dark, frost-free place – bundle them together in a wooden box or tray and cover with damp sand.
+Alternatively, store in an airtight container in the fridge for up to several months.

 7